Neurosis Vs. Psychosis: Comparing These Mental Health Symptoms

 Neurosis and psychosis are terms that are often used interchangeably.
 While these two mental health conditions may have some similarities, they are very different mental health conditions.
 In this article, we’ll explore the similarities and differences between neurosis and psychosis.

-Neurosis is a term that describes certain mental health disorders characterized by a pattern of symptoms that includes persistent or irrational fears, obsessive thoughts, anxiety, distress, and overall emotional instability.
-Neurosis is associated with mental health disorders, like anxiety and obsessive-compulsive disorder.
+Neurosis is a term that describes certain mental health disorders or mental health conditions characterized by a pattern of symptoms that includes persistent or irrational fears, obsessive thoughts, anxiety, distress, and overall emotional instability.
+It also involves intact reality testing, meaning someone with neurosis remains in touch with reality even during periods of intense emotional distress.

 Some of the symptoms associated with neurosis include: